K0lb3/UnityPy/README.md

 ### [MonoBehaviour](UnityPy/classes/MonoBehaviour.py)

 MonoBehaviour assets are usually used to save the class instances with their values.
-If a type tree exists it can be used to read the whole data, but if it doesn't, then it is usually necessary to investigate the class that loads the specific MonoBehaviour to extract the data.
+If a type tree exists, it can be used to read the whole data, but if it doesn't exist, then it is usually necessary to investigate the class that loads the specific MonoBehaviour to extract the data.
 ([example](examples/CustomMonoBehaviour/get_scriptable_texture.py))

 * ``.name``